Dumbbell Lateral Raise: Strengthen Your Shoulders and Define Those Delts!

-Bench, if you choose to do this movement seated.
-Seated version allows better isolation and keeps you from using upper body momentum to affect the movement.
+Equipment Needed: Dumbbells for sure.
+If you would prefer to do a seated version, then an exercise bench is handy.
+A seated lateral raise allows better isolation and keeps you from using upper body momentum to affect the movement.

-– Pause when the arms are approximately horizontal to the floor and feel the contraction in the shoulders.
+5. Pause and Feel the Burn: When your arms are approximately parallel to the floor, pause for a moment and feel the contraction in your shoulders.
+Squeeze those muscles!

-– Repeat the exercise for the number of sets and repetitions in your program.
+7. Repeat and Get Strong: Keep up the good work!
+Repeat the exercise for the number of sets and repetitions specified in your workout program.

 Pro Tip: If you’re having trouble stabilizing your body while standing, try the seated version of the Dumbbell Lateral Raise.
 Using a bench with back support allows for better isolation and prevents upper body momentum from affecting your movement.